ibm-cloud-docs/vmware-service/vmaas/tenant-veeam.md

 # Managing Veeam for {{site.data.keyword.vcf-aas}}
 {: #tenant-veeam}

-The Veeam® Backup and Replication service is available and ready to use in your {{site.data.keyword.vmware-service_full}} instance.
+The Veeam® Backup service is available and ready to use in your {{site.data.keyword.vmware-service_full}} instance.
 This service seamlessly integrates as a managed solution to help your enterprise achieve high availability and provides recovery points for your applications and data.
 By using this service, you control the backup of all virtual machines (VMs) for your infrastructure directly from the Veeam console.

 Service charges are incurred only if you choose to include the service in your order.

 For multitenant instances, you must install the Veeam service after you provision your virtual data center (VDC).
-For more information, see [Adding and deleting Veeam Backup and Replication](/docs/vmware-service?topic=vmware-service-veeam-adding-deleting).
+For more information, see [Adding and deleting Veeam Backup](/docs/vmware-service?topic=vmware-service-veeam-adding-deleting).

 For single-tenant instances, the service is included by default in your {{site.data.keyword.vcf-aas-full}} Cloud Director site order.
 You can remove the service from your initial order and add the service to an existing single-tenant Cloud Director site.